gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     clocks synchronized.
 It is not required for all nodes to be set to the same time zone, but when the respective times are converted to UTC time, the clocks must be synchronized to within 60 seconds of each other.

+1. Verify the secondary if configured correctly and that the primary is reachable.

+    ```
+    gitlab-rake gitlab:geo:check
+    ```

 ### Step 4.
 Initiate the replication process